aareno/aareno.github.io/essays/pretty-sweet.md

 ## Introduction

 Over the duration of this class, I have learned many principles of software engineering that I will be able to apply to my future career.
-In this essay, I will reflect on three concepts that I found very important in this class, agile project management, design patterns and ethics in software engineering.
+This class has given me a brief overview of the process and work of creating a practical web application.
+I see the ending of this course as the beginning to my software engineering journey.
+In this essay, I will reflect on three concepts that I found very important in this class.

 ### Agile Project Management